Step 4: Simple layout: First GDSII¶

 - line_width: the width of the line to be used.

 - layer: This is the GDSII layer (in fact a Process Purpose Layer).
 We use

 the leading underscore in _generate_elements before the generate indicates that this is an internal method and that it should not be called by a user of the class.
 This convention is applied in many python libraries and is also used throughout IPKISS.

 Here we illustrate how to visualize the layoutview and how to export it to GSDII.

 # Don't forget to import a technology first! from technologies import silicon_photonics import ipkiss3.all as i3 # 1. load the file with our RingResonator component from ring import RingResonator # create a new RingResonator object my_ring = RingResonator(name="my_unique_ring_name") # instantiate the ring layout view. my_ring_layout = my_ring.Layout(ring_radius=10.0) # 2.
 Visualizing the layout my_ring_layout.visualize() # 3.
 Export to GDSII my_ring_layout.write_gdsii("myring.gds") # fast writing to GDSII

 - We instantiate the layout view or the RingResonator and name it my_ring_layout

 - We use the preprogrammed visualize method of the layout view to plot a matplotlib image of the layout.

 - We also write to GDSII using the write_gdsii method of the layout_view.
 The .gds file is written in the folder that where python is called.

 Congratulations!
-You have now mastered the fundamentals of the IPKISS architecture and are able to make elementary layouts.
+You have now learned the fundamentals of the IPKISS architecture and are able to make elementary layouts.
 Of course, there is much more to discover such as how to use component hierarchy, how to use waveguides and much more.
-This will the subject of Advanced layout tutorial
+This will be the subject of Advanced layout tutorial

 If you want to know more about: